nmb882003/be-nc-news/README.md

 ## Setup

-In order to create both test and development databases, you will first need to create two `.env` files in the root directory of the repository; save these as `.env-development` and `.env-test`.
+In order to create both test and development databases, you will first need to create two `.env` files in the root directory of the repository; save these as `.env.development` and `.env.test`.

 The files must contain the following information: